laravel/docs/requests.md

 When running your applications behind a load balancer that terminates TLS / SSL certificates, you may notice your application sometimes does not generate HTTPS links when using the `url` helper.
 Typically this is because your application is being forwarded traffic from your load balancer on port 80 and does not know it should generate secure links.

-To solve this, you may use the `Illuminate\Http\Middleware\TrustProxies` middleware that is included in your Laravel application, which allows you to quickly customize the load balancers or proxies that should be trusted by your application.
-Your trusted proxies should be specified on the method `trustProxies` in the `bootstrap/app.php` file:
+To solve this, you may enable the `Illuminate\Http\Middleware\TrustProxies` middleware that is included in your Laravel application, which allows you to quickly customize the load balancers or proxies that should be trusted by your application.
+Your trusted proxies should be specified using the `trustProxies` middleware method in your application's `bootstrap/app.php` file:

     ->withMiddleware(function (Middleware $middleware) {
         $middleware->trustProxies(at: [